Where to Get Cheap or Free College Text Books

-There are several options, you can purchase the books new, used or even rent them for the Semester if they aren’t ones you’ll need to use later on.
+There are several options, you can purchase the books new, used or even rent them for the semester if they aren’t ones you’ll need to use later on.

 You will save yourselves hundreds if not thousands of dollars this way.
 There are a few other online bookstores as well that you can find college textbooks at, even Barnes and Noble, for much cheaper than what the college campus is asking for them.

 The schools will also tell you that they will buy the books back from your students but most times it will be for pennies on the dollar.
-We got our daughter’s books back from her after each term was over and just relisted them on the same site we got them Amazon.com and most times got the same price for what we paid, so we got the books for free in the end!
+We got our son’s books back from him after each term was over and just relisted them on the same site we got them Amazon.com and most times got the same price for what we paid, so we got the books for free in the end!

 You can get the priority mailer from the post office for free to mail it out to the buyer so you don’t even have to pay to ship it out to the next person.